School counselor: Methods

 The school counseling program model (ASCA, 2012, 2019) is implemented using key skills from the National Center for Transforming School Counseling's Transforming School Counseling Initiative: Advocacy, Leadership, Teaming and Collaboration, and Systemic Change.

 School Counselors are expected to follow a professional code of ethics in many countries.
 For example, In the US, they are the American School Counselor Association (ASCA) School Counselor Ethical Code, the American Counseling Association (ACA) Code of Ethics, and the National Association for College Admission Counseling (NACAC) Statement of Principles of Good Practice (SPGP).

 Role confusion

-Some school counselors experience role confusion, given the many tasks they are expected to perform.
-The demands on the school counselor to be a generalist who performs roles in leadership, advocacy, essential services, and curriculum development can be too much if there is not a clear mission, vision, and comprehensive school counseling program in place.
-Additionally, some school counselors are stretched too thin to provide mental health support on top of their other duties.
+School counselors have constantly reported being burdened with tasks not related to the emotional, social, and academic support of their students, such as clerical activities, serving as substitute teachers, or conducting disciplinary actions.
+This has led to role confusion, the phenomenon of school counselors losing sight of the roles and responsibilities they were trained to do.
+Role confusion arose as a result of the lack of a clear definition for what the day-to-day role of a counselor is in various school settings before ASCA in 2012.
+Even after ASCA guidelines were published, many counselors were unable to shift their roles and responsibilities to match these guidelines and continued their roles as they were prior.

-The role of a school counselor is critical and needs to be supported by all stakeholders to ensure equity and access for all students, particularly those with the fewest resources.
-The roles of school counselors are expanding and changing with time As roles change, school counselors help students prosper in academics, career, post-secondary, and social-emotional domains.
-School counselors reduce and bridge the inequalities facing students in educational systems.
+Role confusion has also been attributed to general overwork of counselors, as even if they know what they can do, they do not have the time or resources to serve their students.
+ASCA guidelines recommend a 250:1 ratio of students to school counselors, yet figured from 2014-2015 school year show that on average, schools have a 482:1 ratio of students to counselors.